 Other questions I get asked about trade shows: –

 a.
 Should I buy an email a marketing list from companies who claim they have the IBC attendees list?
 NO!
 Avoid like the plague.
-As well as GDPR issues (they will not have opted in to receive emails from you) they are normally completely out-of-date despite the claims.
+As well as GDPR issues (they will not have opted in to receive emails from you) they are normally completely out-of-date and have no allegiance with the IBC organisers.

 b.
 Do web banners work on the trade show web site – NO!
 Tried it , big fat zero response.